LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 ### Milestone 1:

 #### Sprint 1 User Stories Part 1
-1. As a Developer, I want to build out the skeleton of an MVC site with a HomeController
+1. As a Developer, I want to build out the skeleton of an MVC site with a Home Controller
-2. As a Developer, I want to use Sql Server as my database
+2. As a Developer, I want to use SQL Server as my database
 3. As a Developer, I want to deploy both my database and web app to Azure
-4. As a Developer, I would like to utulize Dependency Injection when setting up my Data layer so that I can easily switch between production and development environments.
+4. As a Developer, I would like to utilize Dependency Injection when setting up my Data layer so that I can easily switch between production and development environments.
-5. As a Developer, i would like to have 10 products in my database on intial launch of my site.
+5. As a Developer, I would like to have 10 products in my database on initial launch of my site.

 ### Milestone 2